TMDU-AI/workshop2022/README.md

 　practice2: Basics of linear regression and logistic regression.
 　practice3: Machine learning with Iris data.
 　practice4: Deep learning with Iris data.
-　practice5: Deep learning with X-ray images of the lungs
+　practice5: Deep learning with X-ray images of the lungs.

 System requirement